If you need to spruce up some gardening pots or planters, paint is a good place to start.

 - Masonry spray paint or cemented floor paint after the primer has dried

-- Seal with epoxy concrete sealers for waterproofing the planters and pots
+- Epoxy concrete sealer for waterproofing the planters and pots as a final step

 Below are some tips on using the right primer and paint on cement planters…